lima1/sttkit/README.md

     --extra_gmt ../../signatures/pathways_kegg.gmt \
     --min_features $MIN_FEATURES \
     --nmf --nmf_rank 4:16 --nmf_nruns \$NSLOTS $NMF_RANDOMIZE --nmf_method nsNMF \
-    --hejpeg lists/${SAMPLE}_he.list --verbose --mpi
+    --verbose --mpi
 ```

 Since NMF clustering is slow, we may need to use the doMPI package to run in in
 parallel (provide the --mpi flag).
 This example shows that for multi-sample,
 we provide --infile a text file with suffix .list containing multiple input
 files.
-In that case, the ${SAMPLE}_unscaled.rds file should be provided and
+In that case, the ${SAMPLE}_unscaled.rds file should be provided.
+We
---hejpeg also needs to be a list of input H&E jpeg files.
-We provide a --gmt
-file with signatures of interest to make sure that the corresponding genes are
+provide a --gmt file with signatures of interest to make sure that the
-not filtered out for lower variance than other genes.
-Gene signatures in
+corresponding genes are not filtered out for lower variance than other genes.
---extra_gmt are not forced to be included and instead broadly tested against
+Gene signatures in --extra_gmt are not forced to be included and instead
-NMF cluster markers.
-This is useful for providing large pathway databases such
+broadly tested against NMF cluster markers.
+This is useful for providing large
-as KEGG or REACTOME.
+pathway databases such as KEGG or REACTOME.

 We use the nsNMF algorithm instead of the default to get a more sparse solution
 at the cost of a significantly longer runtime.